Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 can be explored for some distance itself, but although it's also an

 photogenic as the main canyon.
+If you're pressed for time I'd recommend instead

 The sole downside of this hike is that it's dependent on good weather.